legacysurvey/legacysurvey/pages/dr9/description.rst

 All bands jointly     XX,XXX |d2| XX,XXX |d2| XX,XXX |d2|
 ===================== =========== =========== ===========

-South of -20|deg| the Legacy Surveys imaging is dominated by observations from DES.
-North of a Declination of -20|deg|, the area covered in DR9 for different numbers of passes and in different filters is:
+South of -20\ |deg| the Legacy Surveys imaging is dominated by observations from the `Dark Energy Survey`_.
+North of a Declination of -20\ |deg|, the area covered in DR9 for different numbers of passes and in different filters is:

 ===================== =========== =========== ===========
 Band/Number of Passes |geq| 1     |geq| 2     |geq| 3